 At least two weeks prior to leaving campus housing, residents should notify creditors, magazine publishers, etc. of their change of address.
 Beginning on the day that a student moves out of on-campus housing, the Residence Life Staff is not responsible for forwarding residents' mail and will return all mail and parcels to the original sender.
-Residents are responsible for the daily collection of their mail.
-The Office of Residence Life and other University offices may communicate by mail.
-Residents are responsible for all information/notices placed in their mailboxes.
+Residents are responsible for the weekly collection of their mail.